postgrid/book-club/ddia/README.md

 ## Schedule

+### Week 16 (Jan 16 - Jan 23)

+Read up until "Handling errors and aborts" on page 231.

+Continue on the exercise from last week.

 ### Week 15 (Jan 9 - Jan 16)

 Read up until "The meaning of ACID" on page 222.